-On the other hand, organizations which have recently come to realize the importance of CRM is yet to entirely expose themselves to sales enablement.
+On the other hand, organizations which have recently come to realize the importance of CRM are yet to entirely expose themselves to sales enablement and sales transformation.
 They are now focusing on broadening their understanding of the CRM ecosystem, including more tools and obtaining SaaS solutions to enhance their existing marketing and sales technologies.

 Companies with nascent investments in sales and marketing technologies are likely to spend more time on strategizing.
 Their primary objective is zeroing in on a solution that helps the sales team save time.
 The solutions they adopt generally include CPQ, content delivery, proposal automation, and mobile applications, among others.
 They are generally on the lookout for a scalable platform which can help them with strong analytics.

 Either situation calls for heavy contribution from an investment into Big Data.
 According to Aberdeen Group, more than half of the best-in-class firms find it useful to implement analytics to sales data such as past activity and current pipeline.

 While the general trend points towards an increase in marketing budgets over the next few years, with the sheer range of tools available, the C-suite is expected to be pickier while expanding their technology bouquet.
 CMOs and CIOs will strive to obtain a more holistic view of the various stages of the project lifecycle, from generating leads to closures.